joosy/guides/guides/layouts-pages-and-routing.md

 ![](http://f.cl.ly/items/3a0r2c240c2P0D0P202j/Screen%20Shot%202012-02-19%20at%2010.25.50%20PM.png)

 So we've built a simple Joosy application able to show the post index.
+In the [next chapter](elements-events-and-filters.html) we will learn how pretty can be adding behavior to pages.